About Perfect Wood Grain

 But his upholstery guy is a wizard and not only told him he could pull the trim and dash, but convinced him that it couldn’t be painted properly inside the car!

-Long story short, the owner went for it, the project came out amazing and I started getting more auto paint work.
+Long story short, the owner went for it, the project came out amazing and I started getting more fuax wood auto paint work.

 This taught me to pay attention to all the possible industries where my skills can be applied.

-After that, furniture and woodworking people began showing interest in learning about perfect wood grain for repair and restoration.
+After that, furniture and woodworking people began showing interest in learning about faux wood painting techniques for repair and restoration.
 Then some crafters and fine art friends wanted to learn.

 My wide range of life and work experiences has put me in a very unique position to combine knowledge and information from multiple industries to create an entirely unique and effective method for creating faux wood grain.